jboss-developer/jboss-eap-quickstarts/hibernate4/readme.md

-hibernatedemo
+hibernate4
 ========================

 What is it?
 -----------

+This is a quickstart built upon kitchensink additionally demonstrating how to use Hibernate4 as ORM over JPA in AS7(or EAP6)!
-This is your project!
-It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7 or EAP 6.
+It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 and Hibernate 4 on JBoss AS 7 or EAP 6.
 This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 , Hibernate-Core and Hibernate Bean Validation.
 It includes a persistence unit associated with Hibernate session and some sample persistence and transaction code